telepresenceio/telepresence/docs/tutorials/docker.md

 Build the runtime environment:

 ```
+$ cd qotm
 $ docker build -t qotm-dev .
 ```

 We'll use Telepresence to swap the QOTM deployment with the local Docker image.
 Behind the scenes, Telepresence invokes `docker run`, so it supports any arguments you can pass to `docker run`.
 In this case, we're going to also mount our local directory to `/service` in your Docker container.
-We're going to change into the QOTM directory where we have the source for the service.
+Make sure your current workding directory is the `qotm` diretory, since we're going to mount that directly into the container.

 ```
-$ cd qotm
 $ telepresence --swap-deployment qotm --docker-run \
   --rm -it -v $(pwd):/service qotm-dev:latest
 ```